This page has moved to here!

 The Vermont Blueprint for Health Evaluation

-The Vermont Blueprint for Health is a state-led program that aims to integrate a system of health care for patients, improve the health of the overall population, and improve control over health care costs by promoting health maintenance, prevention and care coordination, and management.
+The Vermont Blueprint for Health is a state led program which aims to integrate a system of health care for patients, improve the health of the overall population, and improve control over health care costs by promoting health maintenance, prevention, and care coordination and management.
 Launched in 2003 with a goal to address the increasing costs of people with chronic illnesses, the Blueprint has become a learning health system that evolves to meet the needs of providers and improve the health outcomes of all Vermonters.

-VCHIP has worked with Blueprint leadership to develop a rigorous and timely evaluation of the primary care practice components of the Blueprint.
+The Vermont Child Health Improvement Program (VCHIP) has worked with Blueprint leadership to develop a rigorous and timely evaluation of participating primary care practice processes and systems.
+VCHIP also evaluates specialty practices participating in the Blueprint and studies how the Blueprint influences communities across Vermont.
 Formative evaluation techniques are used to assess activities currently underway and to assist Blueprint staff and its collaborators to make changes and enhancements to the existing and planned activities in communities across the state.
-VCHIP helps practices seeking National Committee for Quality Assurances (NCQA) Patient-Centered Medical Home (PCMH) recognition to understand the standards, complete a web-based data collection tool, and collect documentation that corroborates survey responses.
+VCHIP helps practices seeking National Committee for Quality Assurances (NCQA) Patient-Centered Medical Home (PCMH) and Patient-Centered Specialty Practice (PCSP) recognition to understand the standards, complete a web-based data collection tool, and collect documentation that corroborates survey responses.
 VCHIP’s work, like the Blueprint’s more generally, is a reflexive process in which activities and outcomes are analyzed critically and are used to guide future action.
 VCHIP works closely with community-level Blueprint staff as well as primary care professionals and practice staff and is deeply involved in this ongoing process of deliberate examination.

-- Measure primary care practices’ adherence to evidence-based guidelines and national standards.
+- Measure practices’ adherence to evidence-based guidelines and national (NCQA) standards

-- Inform practice-level quality improvement initiatives and guide transformation of Vermont’s health care infrastructure.
+- Inform practice-level quality improvement initiatives and guide the transformation of Vermont’s healthcare infrastructure

-- Ongoing reports identifying Community Health Team assistance and enhanced practices as well as trends over time.
+- Ongoing reports to participating primary care practices provide comparisons to other practices as well as trends over time